Overview

 The Summary section at the top of the Return on Mitigation dashboard provides a high-level snapshot of your program’s performance.
 It highlights four key metrics to help you quickly understand your program's financial value.

 Your RoM - A high-level multiplier indicating the value protected for every dollar spent, simplifying the demonstration of your HackerOne program’s ROI.
-A 3x RoM means $3 in avoided losses for every $1 spent, a compelling message for execs and boards.
+A 3x RoM means $3 in mitigated losses for every $1 spent, a compelling message for execs and boards.

-Estimated Mitigated Losses - The dollar value of risk your program has avoided by addressing exploitable vulnerabilities, compared year-on-year.
+Estimated Mitigated Losses - The dollar value of risk your program has mitigated by addressing exploitable vulnerabilities, compared year-on-year.
 This quantifies your impact, justifying budgets, showing security ROI, and aligning with finance and leadership expectations.

-Worst-Case Mitigated Losses - A conservative estimate of maximum losses avoided if vulnerabilities were exploited in worst-case scenarios.
+Worst-Case Mitigated Losses - A conservative estimate of maximum losses mitigated if vulnerabilities were exploited in worst-case scenarios.
 Provides stakeholders a deeper view of potential impact and strengthens your narrative with a fuller risk range.

 Amount Spent - Total investment in your program, including platform fees and rewards for the selected period.
-This provides context for your spending, allowing direct comparison to risk avoided and enhancing budgeting and investment discussions.
+This provides context for your spending, allowing direct comparison to risk mitigated and enhancing budgeting and investment discussions.

-Amount Invested vs. Estimated Losses Avoided
+Amount Invested vs. Estimated Mitigated Losses

 Explore - This enables you to take a deep dive into your data to see what areas you need to focus on to improve your program.